robbrad/UKBinCollectionData/wiki/Councils.md

 python collect_data.py AdurAndWorthingCouncils https://www.adur-worthing.gov.uk/bin-day/?brlu-selected-address=XXXXXXXX
 ```

-Note: Replace XXXXXXXX with UPRN.
-You will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find the UPRN.
+Note: Replace XXXXXXXX with your UPRN.
+You will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find it.

 ---